duggabe/gr-morse-code-gen/README.md

 # gr-morse-code-gen
 Generates Morse code from keyboard input.
-It is based on gnuradio.
+It is based on GNU Radio version 3.8.0.0.
 The audio output can be fed to a Single Sideband (SSB) transmitter to generate a CW signal.

+If you have GNU Radio version 3.7, you can recreate the flowgraph and copy the `epy_block_0_0.py` file into an Embedded Python block to create the "Morse code vector source" block.

 ![flowgraph](./MorseGen_fg.png "Gnu Radio flowgraph")